shivang-thacker-techsprintglobal/news_app/README.md

 API_TIMEOUT=10000
 ```

-3. Restart the Metro bundler for changes to take effect:
+#### 6. Restart the Metro Bundler

+For changes to take effect:

 ```bash
 # Clear cache and restart
 npx expo start --clear
 ```

+**Note:** You can explore different APIs on the [APIs page](https://developer.nytimes.com/apis) which has information on the different APIs available.
+The documentation for each API includes an interactive reference for trying out the API.

 **Environment Variables Configuration:**